Darlan Romani fifth at Oregon Athletics World Championships | athletics

 If on the undercard it looked like Alison took a walk in the park, on the semifinals it looked like he was on the undercard.
 At no time was the spot in the final at risk and in the last meters the Brazilian slowed down to the point of almost trotting.
 With a time of 47.85, he won the second heat and sealed his place in the decision.

-– The idea was to do a good test, a controlled test, without going crazy, without letting go before the time.
+– The idea was to do a good test, a controlled test, without going crazy, without letting go too soon.
 We came, made a good rhythm in the race.
 I arrived on the straight, I saw that I was calm, that I could come loose, I came loose to save as much as possible for the final.
-Just like I’m saving, everyone who will reach the final wants to reach the best stage to fight for the gold.
+Just like I’m saving up, everyone who will reach the final wants to reach the best stage to fight for the gold.
 Eight go to the final, three win medals, but only one wins the championship.

 Alison dos Santos wins her heat in the 400 meters hurdles semifinal